CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/backup/web-application-server/add-backup-to-flow-debugger.md

 ---
 title: "Add Scheduled Backup To Flow Debugger"
 linkTitle: "Add Scheduled Backup To Flow Debugger"
-description: "Information about adding a scheduled backup to the Flow Debugger."
+description: "Instructions to add scheduled backups to the Flow Debugger."
 weight: 30
 ---